|

 The final top color and the back color is

 applied.
-The back is stained using Jeffrey's hallmark red mahogany
+The back is stained using Jeff's famous highly sought after hallmark red mahogany

 formula, which looks as great over the maple neck as it does on the